diagrams/diagrams-doc/manual/diagrams-manual.rst

 >                                     , radiusTR = -0.2
 >                                     , radiusBR = 0.1 }

-More special polygons will likely be added in future versions of the library.
+More special polygons may be added in future versions of the library.

 Completing the hodgepodge in `Diagrams.TwoD.Shapes`:mod: for now, the functions `hrule` and `vrule` create horizontal and vertical lines,